silkyrich/splunk_internal_metrics/README.md

 Anything log line that fails to be turned into a metric or dimension will appear in metrics_internal_spam.
 Anything that is successfully converted to a metric will be stored in metrics_internal.

+NOTE: The indexing of your metrics logs with this application will increase your license usage, as the target index "metrics_internal" is NOT a splunk internal index.

 # How it works under the hood

 Consider a log line: